getindata/flink-http-connector/README.md

 The goal for HTTP TableLookup connector was to use it in Flink SQL statement as a standard table that can be later joined with other stream using pure SQL Flink.

-Currently, HTTP TableLookup connector supports only Lookup Joins [1] and expects JSON as a response body.
-It also supports only the STRING types.
+Currently, HTTP source connector supports only Lookup Joins (TableLookup) [1] in Table/SQL API.
 `HttpSink` supports both Streaming API (when using [HttpSink](src/main/java/com/getindata/connectors/http/internal/sink/HttpSink.java) built using [HttpSinkBuilder](src/main/java/com/getindata/connectors/http/internal/sink/HttpSinkBuilder.java)) and the Table API (using connector created in [HttpDynamicTableSinkFactory](src/main/java/com/getindata/connectors/http/internal/table/HttpDynamicTableSinkFactory.java)).

 ## Prerequisites